MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0106
- Thrown when a module definition file defines an unsuppported input type
+ Thrown when a module definition file defines an unsupported input type

  This error in Azure Machine Learning is produced when the type of an input port in a custom module XML definition does not match a supported type.

-**Resolution :**
+**Resolution:**
  Make sure that the type property of an Input element in the custom module XML definition file is a supported type.

 |Exception Messages|